The influence of thermal effects on the breakup of thin films of nanometric thickness: Results

 The influence of substrate thickness is also significant, and depends strongly on the value of ${\rm Bi}$.
 For well-insulated substrates (Bi~$\ll 1$), peak average film temperature decreases with increasing $H_{\rm s}$, while for poorly-insulated substrates (Bi~$\gg 1$) peak temperature increases with $H_{\rm s}$.
-This is again due to the competition between the absorption of heat in the substrate and the heat loss at the lower boundary, $z=-H_{\rm s}$.
-For ${\rm Bi}\ll 1$, thicker substrates absorb more energy per unit volume and transfer less heat back to the film, as more heat can be distributed throughout (see Supplementary materials, movie1).
-For ${\rm Bi} \gg 1$, substrate heat loss is rapid and the farther the interface at $z=-H_{\rm s}$ is from the film, the less heat is lost from the film (see Supplementary materials, movie2).
+This is again due to the competition between the absorption of heat in the substrate and the heat loss to the underlying slab at its lower boundary, $z=-H_{\rm s}$.
+For ${\rm Bi}\ll 1$, the thicker the substrate the more thermal energy it absorbs (due to the greater volume) and retains (due to the insulated lower boundary), leaving less heat in the film (see Supplementary materials, movie1).
+For ${\rm Bi} \gg 1$, substrate heat loss is rapid and the farther the interface at $z=-H_{\rm s}$ is from the molten film, the less heat is lost from the film (see Supplementary materials, movie2).
 Therefore, in this case thicker substrates yield higher film peak temperatures.
 Liquid lifetime is, in general, positively correlated with peak temperature, despite differences in cooling.
 Furthermore, peak temperatures are similar for substrates thicker than $H_{\rm s}=20$ (beyond this value the substrate effectively behaves as one of infinite depth).
 The exact solution for a flat film on an infinite substrate $H_{\rm s} \to \infty$ can be found in the literature \cite{trice_prb07,Seric_pof2018}; in Appendix~\ref{thicksub_sect:convergence} we demonstrate the convergence of our numerical results to this analytical solution as $H_{\rm s}$ increases.